Do you know how to report a computer crime? Or even who you would report it to?

 In the UK, when a crime has taken place it should be reported to the police, so Abigail should go to her local police station to report it.

-There is also an alternative reporting body for internet-enabled crime: Action Fraud.
+There is also a web portal for reporting fraud and internet crime: Action Fraud.

 Action Fraud records and passes on crime reports to the National Fraud Intelligence Bureau, who then decides whether the incident requires further investigation, as not all computer crimes are investigated.